CloudSecurityAlliance/Twitter-PlanB/README.md

 # Finding and verifying people on Mastodon

+The primary way to currently discover people is to check their existing social media profiles to see if they have listed their Mastodon ID/link in them in the form @name@server or https://server/name/.

+If you find an account on Mastodon and are unsure if it is "real" or not you can verify it using other means such as checking their other known social media accounts, their website for a link, emailing them, and so on.
+This has scale problems (both for validating at scale and people receiving tons of emails requesting they prove that they are who they say they are).
+I suspect as Mastodon takes off we will see some tools and services to aid in this (e.g. similar to previous attempts like keybase.io) like we already have for Twitter account linking.

+## Searching your Twitter:

 You can go through your existing Twitter account followers/followed and find people with Mastodon URLs in their profiles and then add them.
 There are also services that will help with this:

 * https://pruvisto.org/debirdify/ (slightly more search options)